bokeh/bokeh/sphinx/source/docs/dev_guide/writing_tests.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Bokeh's Python-focused integration tests help make sure that Bokeh's Python code
 works as intended with the TypeScript code of :term:`BokehJS`.

-These integration
-tests use `Selenium`_ with the `ChromeDriver`_ to create screenshots and compare
+The Python integration tests use `Selenium`_ with `ChromeDriver`_.
+The test
-those screenshots to pre-defined baseline images.
-The test scripts are located
-in :bokeh-tree:`tests/integration`.
-The folder structure resembles the structure
+scripts are located in :bokeh-tree:`tests/integration`.
+The folder structure
-of Bokeh's Python models.
+resembles the structure of Bokeh's Python models.

-To add or update screenshot integration tests, first make sure that the
-:ref:`existing Python integration tests <devguide_testing_local_python_integration>`
-pass.

 Python integration tests use pytest fixtures to handle the webdriver
 configuration and interaction with Selenium.
 Depending on which context you